CimeM/CimeM.github.io/_posts/2016-08-09-app-development-lifecycle.markdown

 This steps is shaped and used in many app development service providers to build apps, and is proclaimed to be the most efficient way towards your goal.
 The goal here is not the app but the service you are planing to release.

-This article is for those whom do not yet understand the process of building the apps and would like to get up to speed.
+This article is for those who do not yet understand the process of building the apps and would like to get up to speed.

 ![](https://dl.dropboxusercontent.com/s/vtnupv3nxf6na1q/sctShotInsta.png)